March Madness: Top-seeded SC moves on after topping USF

 COLUMBIA, S.C.
-(AP) — Aliyah Boston showed once more she’s far from a one-dimensional superstar.
+(AP) — Aliyah Boston showed once more that she’s far from a one-dimensional superstar.

 While South Carolina All-American collected her 81st career double double with 11 points and 11 rebounds in a 76-45 victory over South Florida to advance to the Sweet 16 on Sunday, she also used her uncomparable defense to energize her team and lift them out of a slow start to keep their drive for back-to-back national titles going strong.